UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 Maybe there are other categorical dataframe columns that would better explain the spread in movie length seen in the initial histogram?

-In the next module we will explore if there are more distinct differences in movie length based on which genre the movies belong to rather than its production country.
+In the next module, we will explore if there are more distinct differences in movie length based on which genre the movies belong to rather than its production country.

 ---

 # Let’s apply what we learned!

-Notes: <br>